 The B.A. in Public Affairs offers an in-depth and engaged educational experience with a clear public service ethos.
 Drawing from UCLA Luskin’s expansive resources in Public Policy, Social Welfare, and Urban Planning, the major combines critical thinking, social science methodology, and experiential learning, connecting the dots between theory and action.
 The Minor in Public Affairs teaches students the skills of policy analysis and exposes them to the many issues facing today’s policymakers and opinion leaders.
 The Minor in Gerontology is an interdisciplinary program which utilizes UCLA’s professional schools and College resources to create an enhanced academic experience in aging.

-Part-Time: As of fall 2021, a three-year period part-time program (8 quarters or 9 quarters with Pupil Personnel Services Credential) is available as an option for students interested in the Child and Family Well-Being area of concentration.
-Students in this program take classes in the mornings and work with their field agencies to complete their required internship hours over the course of their academic program.
+Three-year Option: As of fall 2021, a three-year period part-time program (8 quarters or 9 quarters with Pupil Personnel Services Credential) is available as an option for students interested in the Child and Family Well-Being area of concentration.
+Students in this program take classes in the mornings and work with their practicum agencies to complete their required internship hours over the course of their academic program.
 Please note that this is not an evening and weekend program; classes and an internship will be scheduled during regular business hours.

 Concurrent Degree Programs include four joint graduate degrees: Social Welfare MSW / Asian American Studies MA; Social Welfare MSW / Law JD; Social Welfare MSW/Public Health MPH, and Social Welfare MSW / Public Policy MPP.